mpcox/203.328/README.md

 ```
 ID   lgth   out  in   …
-1    329    0    0    …
+1    131    0    0    …
+2    379    0    0    …
 ```

-This particular file only contains two lines: a header line and a single entry on the next row.
-There will be (many) more lines when you use other assembly parameters instead.
+This particular file  contains three lines: a header line and two entries on the next two rows.
+There may be (many) more lines when you use other assembly parameters instead.

 The most helpful columns are the first and second.
-The first column lists the ID number of each assembled fragment, called a *contig* (here, this identifier is *1*).
-The second column lists the length of each assembled contig (here, 329 nucleotides).
+The first column lists the ID number of each assembled fragment, called a *contig* (here, this identifier is *1* and *2*).
+The second column lists the length of each assembled contig (here, 131and 379 nucleotides).

-For most datasets, you will see far more assembled contigs, and some of these contigs may be very small (even, in extreme cases, just 1 nucleotide long).
+For most datasets, you will see more assembled contigs, and some of these contigs may be very small (even, in extreme cases, just 1 nucleotide long).

 The actual assembled sequences – the *contigs* – are contained in the file *contigs.fa*.
 This is just a simple text file containing [FASTA](https://en.wikipedia.org/wiki/FASTA_format) sequence records.
-Each contig will look something like this:
+The contigs will look something like this:

 ```
->NODE_1_length_329_cov_16.844984
-GTCCTCCAATCTTACCGAAGAACAAATTGCTGAATTCAAAGAAGCCTTTGCCCTCTTTGA
-TAAAGATAACAATGGCTCTATCTCATCAAGTGAATTGGCCACTGTGATGAGGTCATTGGG
-TCTTTCGCCCAGTGAAGCAGAAGTAAATGATTTGATGAACGAAATAGATGTTGATGGTAA
-CCATCAAATCGAATTTAGTGAATTTTTGGCTCTGATGTCTCGTCAACTCAAATCAAATGA
-CTCTGAACAAGAACTACTAGAAGCTTTTAAAGTATTCGATAAGAACGGTGATGGTTTAAT
-CTCCGCCGCTGAGTTGAAACACGTGCTACCATCCATTGGTGAAAAATTG
+>NODE_1_length_131_cov_3.778626
+TGTTCACTAGCAACCACAAAGAGACACCATGGTGCATCTGACTGGTGAGGAGAAGGCTGC
+CGTCACCGGCCTGTGGAGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAG
+GCTGCTGGTTGTCTACCCCTGGACTCAGAGG
+>NODE_2_length_379_cov_4.298153
+TTATTAGACAGAAACCATACCCTTGATGGTGGACATTATTTCCCCCAGTTCAGAAGATAG
+AATTTAGGGGAACAGGGTCTTCCAGGCATCACCAGGAAACAGGCCAGGAGCTCAGTGGTA
+CTTGTGGGCCAGGGCGTTGGCCACACCAGCCACCACCTTCTGATAGGCAGCCTGCACCTG
+AGGGGTGAACTCTTTGCCGAAGTGGTGAGCCAGCACACACACCAGCACGTTGCCCAGGAG
+CTTGAAGTTCTCGGGATCCACGTGCAGCTTGTCACAGTGCAGCTCGCTCAGCTTAACAAA
+GGTGCCCTTGAGGTTGTCCAGATTCTTCAGGCCTTCACTAAAGGAGTTCAGCACCTTCTT
+GCCATGGGCCTTGACCTTGGGGTTGTTCATAACAGCATC
 ```

-As recorded in the *stats.txt* file, this contig has an ID number of 1 and is 329 nucleotides long.
-Since the input reads were only 40 nucleotides long, the assembly process has clearly worked – at least to some extent.
+As recorded in the *stats.txt* file, the first contig has an ID number of 1 and is 131 nucleotides long.
+The second contig has an ID number of 2 and is 379 nucleotides long.
+Since the input reads were only 50 nucleotides long, the assembly process has clearly worked – at least to some extent.
 But keep an eye out for poorly assembled contigs – say, contigs smaller than the input read size.
 These may appear in the *stats.txt* file and should be included in your analyses, but Velvet often excludes them from the *contigs.fa* file.

-Finally, we want to find out what organism this sample originally came from and what gene the sequence represents.
+Finally, we want to find out what species this sample originally came from and what gene the sequence represents.
 We will use [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and the [GenBank database](https://www.ncbi.nlm.nih.gov/genbank/) to find this out.

 At the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) website, choose *nucleotide blast*.